From hand-painted eggs to dressing up as witches, the world is home to an array of Easter traditions…some more unique than others!

-Because of this, Good Friday in Bermuda is to this day still represented by a sea of multi-coloured, double-sided kites, created using sticks and tissue paper.
-Those who visit the island at this time of year will be welcomed by a sky awash with colour
+Because of this, Good Friday in Bermuda is to this day still represented by a sea of multi-colored, double-sided kites, created using sticks and tissue paper.
+Those who visit the island at this time of year will be welcomed by a sky awash with color.

 3. A fresh start